aave/aave-v3-horizon/docs/Horizon-overview.md

 ## Expected Code Changes
 - new RWA-specific aToken instance contract (`RwaAToken`)
-  - prevent internal/external transfers and allowance-related methods
+  - prevents internal/external transfers and allowance-related methods for users
-  - authorized ATokenAdmin role which can transfer on behalf of users (`ATOKEN_ADMIN_ROLE`)
+  - creates authorized ATokenAdmin role which can transfer aTokens on behalf of users (`ATOKEN_ADMIN_ROLE`)
-  - prevent liquidation into aTokens (only underlying RWA Token collateral can be liquidated)
+  - prevents liquidation into aTokens (only underlying RWA Token collateral can be liquidated)
-  - Prevent supplying `onBehalfOf`
+  - prevents supplying `onBehalfOf` other users
 - `RwaATokenManager` contract
-  - external aToken manager smart contract to encode granular aToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE`)
+  - external aToken manager smart contract to encode granular authorized aToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE`)
-- Miscellaneous
+- miscellaneous
-  - additional errors codes, tests
+  - additional errors codes, associated interfaces
-  - associated interfaces
+  - additional test suites

 ## Detailed Functionality Changes

 ### RWA Asset (Collateral Asset)
 - aTokens
   - users cannot transfer their own aTokens
-  - new `ATOKEN_ADMIN` can forcibly transfer others users' aToken without needing approval (but can still only transfer an aToken amount up to healthy health factor)
+  - new `ATOKEN_ADMIN` can forcibly transfer users' aToken without needing approval (but can still only transfer an aToken amount up to healthy health factor)
 - Supply
-  - can only be supplied by permissioned users whitelisted to hold RWA Token (will rely on underlying RWA asset-level permissioning)
+  - can only be supplied by permissioned users allowlisted to hold RWA Token (will rely on underlying RWA asset-level permissioning)
   - can only be supplied as collateral
   - cannot supply `onBehalfOf` (to align with restricting aToken transfer)
 - Borrow
-  - cannot be borrowed or flash borrowed
+  - cannot be borrowed or flashborrowed
 - Repay
-  - cannot be borrowed or flash borrowed
+  - cannot be borrowed or flashborrowed
 - Liquidation
-  - cannot be borrowed or flash borrowed (n/a as it cannot be borrowed)
-  - cannot liquidate to `receiveAToken` (align with restricting aToken transfer)
+  - cannot liquidate to `receiveAToken` (aligns with restricting aToken transfer)
-  - liquidators are implicitly permissioned to those already whitelisted to receive underlying RWA asset
+  - liquidators are implicitly permissioned to those already allowlisted to receive underlying RWA asset
-  - technically any user whitelisted to hold RWA asset can liquidate; any further permissioning to a smaller subset of liquidators will be governed off-chain
+  - technically any user allowlisted to hold RWA token asset can liquidate; any further permissioning to a smaller subset of liquidators will be governed off-chain

 ### Stablecoins (Borrowable Asset)
 - aTokens